Exercise has many benefits for seniors with dementia

 It may help if you don’t refer to it as exercise, but treat it as just another regular task in their daily routine or as a fun special activity like a “dance party.”

-Another thing to keep in mind is that many people with dementia struggle to start activities on their own and remember sequences.
-That’s why it’s so helpful to exercise with your older adult.
+It’s helpful to exercise with your older adult because many people with dementia struggle to start activities on their own and remember sequences.

-Leading them in exercise may seem like yet another thing to pack into your nonstop day, but it’s a great way to reduce challenging behaviors and improve sundowning symptoms – plus it helps you get active too.
+Leading them in exercise may seem like yet another thing to pack into your nonstop day, but it can help reduce challenging behaviors and improve sundowning symptoms – plus it helps you get active too.

 12 ideas for physical activities for seniors with dementia